 No, HS is not contagious.
 Though it affects the skin, HS is a chronic inflammatory disorder, which means the condition is brought on by irregularities in the body’s own immune system.1-4

-Although there is no cure for HS, not all cases are progressive (meaning that the condition may not increase in severity over time).
+Although there is no cure for HS, not all cases are progressive (meaning that the condition increases in severity over time).
 However, given the recurring nature of the condition, proper management is critical.5-8

 Research shows that HS is associated with being overweight and the severity of the disease increases with the degree of obesity.1,4